joeferner/redis-commander/README.md

 Installation via `yarn` is currently not supported.
 Please use `npm` as package manager.

 Or run Redis Commander as Docker image `rediscommander/redis-commander` (instructions see below).

+# Features

+Web-UI to display and edit data within multiple different Redis servers.

+It has support for the following data types to view, add, update and delete data:
+* Strings
+* Lists
+* Sets
+* Sorted Set
+* Streams (Basic support based on HFXBus project from https://github.com/exocet-engineering/hfx-bus, only view/add/delete data)

 # Usage